 3. Laughter is rare, and when present at all, forced and quickly stifled.

 Someone asked a friend of mine, "Do you think Jesus ever laughed?
 The Bible doesn't say He did."
 My buddy's answer is as good as it gets: "I don't know whether he laughed or not.
 But He sure fixed me up so I could!"

 We are "fixed up to laugh," Christian.
 Joy is the very atmosphere of the Throne room of Heaven (Psalm 16:11) and laughter is nothing but audible joy.

 The preacher who thinks he has to tell jokes to elicit laughter from his people is missing the point.
-The difference in that kind of provoked joy and the natural joy that arises from the hearts of happy worshipers is the difference in night and day.
+The difference between that kind of provoked joy and the natural joy that arises from the hearts of happy worshipers is the difference between night and day.

 4. When church ends, everyone scatters.

-I said to a pastor where I had just preached, "Close your eyes and listen.
+I said to a pastor at a church where I had just preached, "Close your eyes and listen.
 That's the sound of fellowship."
 By then, the service had been over a full half-hour, but his people had hung around, visiting with one another.

 There are fewer greater compliments to give to a church than that: the members love each other and cannot wait to get together.
 "By this all men will know you are my disciples," our Lord said, "that you love one another" (John 13:34-35).